aaronflippo/course-in-a-box/modules/Lesson 4/_posts/2000-01-02-Our-First-Class.md

 Without further ado, let's go ahead and write a simple Cat class.

+### Try It Now: Let's Make A Cat!

 First, make a new C# Console application called **Cat Adventure** Then, clear out the contents of that first program file, and add the following to Program.cs:

+(Note: This is not a complete program, so it won't yet compile properly until we add more below)

 {% highlight csharp  %}
 using System;